SwannSchilling/ItsyBitsy_M4_Oled_Eyes/README.md

 1. 1x https://www.adafruit.com/product/3800 >
 2. 2 x https://www.adafruit.com/product/938

-for the sound effects a piezo buzzer is nedded (optional)...
+For the sound effects a piezo buzzer is nedded (optional)...
 1. 1x https://www.adafruit.com/product/1740

 Follow the wiring diagram, and make sure to flash the two display firmware to the board!